aksakalli/aksakalli.github.io/_posts/2011-11-29-sorting-algorithms.md

 Complexity of an algorithm is determined as consumed resources like time and space.
 It depends not only on the number of input elements but also on their order.
-In this work, I tried to demonstrate how order of inputs effects the time complexity for different sorting algorithms.
+In this work, I tried to demonstrate how order of inputs affects the time complexity for different sorting algorithms.
 In particular, I experimented with quicksort, insertion sort and radix sort.
 Here are Big-O time complexities of these sorting algorithms: